swisskyrepo/HardwareAllTheThings/docs/debug-interfaces/uart.md

 * Follow PCB traces (almost always impossible)

 Keep in mind that some devices **emulate** UART ports by programming the General-Purpose Input/Output (GPIO) pins if there isn't enough space on the board for dedicated hardware UART pins.

+It is adviced to capture the communication at **4 times the baudrate speed**, to avoid decoding issues.

 ### Using a multimeter
 #### GNR pin